Bogota High School: Athletics

-The girls volleyball team won the Group I state championship in 1987 (defeating runner-up Midland Park High School in the final match of the playoffs), 2007 (vs. Midland Park), 2010 (vs. Madison High School), 2011 (vs. Science Park High School), 2012 (vs. Secaucus High School), 2013 (vs. Rutherford High School), 2015 (vs. Leonia High School), 2016 (vs. Verona High School), 2018 (vs. Verona) and 2019 (vs. Kinnelon High School).
-The program's 10 state titles are tied for the fourth-most in the state.
+The girls volleyball team won the Group I state championship in 1987 (defeating runner-up Midland Park High School in the final match of the playoffs), 2007 (vs. Midland Park), 2010 (vs. Madison High School), 2011 (vs. Science Park High School), 2012 (vs. Secaucus High School), 2013 (vs. Rutherford High School), 2015 (vs. Leonia High School), 2016 (vs. Verona High School), 2018 (vs. Verona), 2019 (vs. Kinnelon High School) and 2021 (vs. Delaware Valley Regional High School).
+The program's 11 state titles are the fourth-most in the state.
 The 2012 team won the Bergen County Tournament, defeating Immaculate Heart Academy in the finals, then faced Immaculate Heart in the finals of the Tournament of Champions and losing in three sets.
 In 2019, the team won its eighth Group I title in ten seasons with a win in the final match against Kinnelen High School by scores of 25–18 and 25–11.

 The girls cross country team won the Group I state championship in 1994 and 1996.

 The Buccaneers came into the 2006 state football tournament ranked first in their bracket, and proceeded to beat #8 seed Cresskill High School by a score of 36–7 in the first round and fourth-ranked Hasbrouck Heights High School by 24–17 in the semifinal game.
 On December 1, 2006, Bogota beat sixth seed Mountain Lakes High School 28–0 at Giants Stadium, to take home the North 1, Group I state championship.
 This was Bogota's first football state championship since 1957, and their first since the playoff era started in the 1970s.